Graduation (album): Lyrics and themes

 "Homecoming" serves as a heartfelt tribute to West's hometown of Chicago, Illinois.
-Using an extended metaphor that personifies the city as a childhood sweetheart named 'Windy' (a reference to Chicago's nickname of the 'Windy City'), West rhymes about his love for Chicago and his guilt over leaving "her" to pursue his musical dream.
+Using an extended metaphor that personifies the city as a childhood sweetheart named Wendy, or 'Windy' (a reference to Chicago's nickname of the 'Windy City'), West rhymes about his love for Chicago and his guilt over leaving "her" to pursue his musical dream.
 The song's opening lines lyrically paraphrase "I Used to Love H.E.R.", a similarly metaphoric hip-hop song made by West's close friend and label mate Common, who later appeared in the single's music video.
 West dedicated "Big Brother" to Jay Z, whom he feels so close to that he sees him as a brother.
 Within the song, West dually details his love and admiration as well as his envy and antagonism towards Jay Z, metaphorically equating their relationship to that of a sibling rivalry.
 West also uses the song's chorus as a subsidiary dedication to his mentor No I.D., who first taught him how to produce music.
 Similar to its musicality, the songwriting characteristics of the album-closing track, "Good Night" alludes to West's next musical progression.
 The majority of song is composed of repetitive recitations of its choruses and bridges by Mos Def and Al Be Back.
 West melodically raps only one single verse in which he nostalgically reminisces over taking trips to the museum with his grandparents.
-As his verse draws to a close, West chastises that a person can't dwell on the past, and charges himself with living his life like he has no tomorrow.
+As his verse draws to a close, West chastises that a person cannot dwell on the past, and charges himself with living his life like he has no tomorrow.
 In retrospect, with the death of his mother Donda West less than two months after the album was released in addition to the dissolution of his engagement with fiancée Alexis Phifer, the trace amounts of melancholy found scattered throughout Graduation would all but envelop West's next studio album, 808s & Heartbreak.